erwin47/alh/README.md

 - internal: RunOrder_LandProduce fixed.

 ### Feb 19 2020
 - GetProdDetails: allows float variables.
-This means one skill level can produce 0.5 of item, if it actually do that.
+This means one skill level can produce 0.5 of item, if it actually does that.
 - Attack/Steal/Assassinate parser upgraded: it adds to description of the unit about it's orders.
 Also it adds the record to description of target units, so it's easy to see if you assassinate someone twice and so on.
 - ImmediateProdCheck now influence just the actual modification of production, but all errors, warnings and messages will be calculated and printed.
 - Too much items in GIVE order is a warning, but not error: it will be described, and actual amount of items will be changed according to rules of server.